Will Kirby: Personal life

 Kirby's father is the American poet, David Kirby.
 In 2011, Kirby became engaged to Erin Brodie, who was a two-time winner of the reality series For Love or Money.
 They were married in 2017.
-Kirby and Brodie have two children: their son William was born in 2010 and in 2012 Brodie gave birth to the couple's daughter named Scarlett.
+Kirby and Brodie have two children: their son Cash was born in 2010 and in 2012 Brodie gave birth to the couple's daughter named Scarlett.
+They were divorced in 2022.
+Dr. Kirby is the caretaker of a bicephalid Trachemys scripta elegans (two-headed turtle).